Lifailon/Console-Translate/README.md

 Install-DeepLX
 ```

-When calling the module, if the remote server address is not specified (**parameter: Server**), the **local server is started for the time of sending a request and receiving a response**, after which the server stops, it allows not to keep resources and socket open.
+When calling the module, if the remote server address is not specified (**parameter: Server**), the **local server is started for the time of sending a request and receiving a response**, after which the server stops, it allows not to keep network socket open.

 ```PowerShell
 # Russian to English